 Attorneys spend a lot of valuable time redlining and negotiating contracts.
-According to a recent poll, 91% of contract negotiators (myself included) use MS Word Track Changes to redline contracts.
+According to a recent poll, 91% of contract negotiators (myself included) use MS Word Track Changes to redline in word.

 But how many of us truly know how to use this tool efficiently and effectively?
 Probably not very many.
 Because we didn’t receive formal training on how to use Word for redlining contracts.
 Instead, we learned how to use Word for homework assignments.
 When it comes to redlining contracts, many of us only use the functions we already know how to use.